Noh as Intermedia

 The fluidity of the aesthetic form expresses the fluidity of content.
 The minimalism of staging or even lack of references to particular locations allows for the space to be constantly redefined.
 Like in Kokaji, a few hints in the text allow viewers’ imagination to adapt and turn the imperial palace into Munechika’s home, workshop, or the road to the Inari Shrine.

 The polyvocality of text and transfer of identity between shite, waki, and jiutai add to the fluidity.
 The main actor can speak as a narrator, sharing a description, quote a poem, entering into a dialog with other characters and deities, and communicating their inner thoughts.
 Moreover, their voice can be transferred.
 An example of this occurs at the beginning of Kokaji’s first ageuta.
 Typically, the first line of text of an ageuta’s is recited by the shite or waki, and then repeated.
-If the jiutai repeats the text, it implies that it took over the communication of the thoughts of the character.
+When the jiutai repeats the text, it implies that it took over the communication of the thoughts of the character.

 Most Noh plays’ plots unfold around the identity of the shite.
 The audience is invited to discover the shite's identity and empathize with them.
 Noh is based on the Buddhist doctrine that stipulates that identity is an illusion.
 The action in mugen Noh plays, considered by many its artistic pinnacle, could very well be the waki's dream or illusion.
 The main character appears in the first act as a ghost hiding in the body of someone whom the waki could normally encounter in the dramatic present.
 By the end of first act we may learn the true identity of the original host of the spirit but when they return in the second act, they remain a mere spirit, rather than the person they once were.
 They are on the journey to enlightenment, or as in Hashitomi, they may not even know whether they are a spirit of a woman or of a flower.
 The fluidity of expressive means is a reflection of this fluidity of identity.